CorentinDesfougeres/NarrativeGameTemplate/README.md

 # NarrativeGameTemplate
 A template for making narrative games in Unity.
+The system is composed of Storylets, each containing conditions allowing them to run and effect they do once running, and a Game Manager which check what storylets are currently available (conditions checked) and choose among those which one is most relevant to run.

 Notable inspirations for the system are :